K. M. Peyton: Career

-Awards
+Death

+Peyton died on 19 December 2023, at the age of 94.
+Peyton had two daughters, Hilary and Veronica.

+Honours and awards
-Peyton won the Guardian Prize for the Flambards trilogy, exceptionally, and won the Carnegie Medal for its second book.

-She was also a commended runner-up for the Carnegie Medal six times in eight years during the 1960s.
-One of the books was the first Flambards book, another was the third Flambards book in competition with the Medal-winning second.
+Peyton won the Guardian Prize for the Flambards trilogy, and won the Carnegie Medal for its second book.
+She was also a commended runner-up for the Carnegie Medal six times in eight years during the 1960s—one of the books was the first Flambards book, another was the third Flambards book in competition with the Medal-winning second.
 The others were Windfall (1962), The Maplin Bird (1964), The Plan for Birdmarsh (1965), and Thunder in the Sky (1966).

-Peyton was appointed Member of the Order of the British Empire (MBE) in the 2014 New Year Honours for services to children's literature.
+Peyton was awarded Member of the Order of the British Empire (MBE) in the 2014 New Year Honours for services to children's literature.

 Adaptations

-The Flambards trilogy was adapted by Yorkshire Television in 1978 as a TV series comprising 13 episodes broadcast 1979 in the UK, 1980 in the US: Flambards, starring Christine McKenna as the heroine Christina Parsons.
+The Flambards trilogy was adapted by Yorkshire Television in 1978.
+The TV miniseries, Flambards, starring Christine McKenna as the heroine Christina Parsons, comprised 13 episodes.
+The miniseries was broadcast in the UK in 1979, and eventually the US in 1980.

-The Right-Hand Man (1977), a historical novel featuring an English stagecoach driver, was adapted as a feature film shot in Australia during 1985 and released there in 1987.
+Peyton's The Right-Hand Man (1977), a historical novel featuring an English stagecoach driver, was adapted into a feature film.
+In 1985, it was shot in Australia and was later released in 1987.

+A Pattern of Roses (1972) was adapted in 1983 as a TV film, introducing Helena Bonham Carter in her first screen role.

 Who, Sir?
 Me, Sir?
 (1985) was adapted as a BBC TV series.